MPS-Basic/MPS-Basic/docs/building_environment/building_environment.md

 - Input files for build systems are usually complicated, and they use their own syntax that you have to remember.
   Like the above `Makefile` example looked difficult, right?
+- Some libraries require complicated settings to link.
+It's not easy to modify the settings for each target platform.

 So using a specific build system is problematic especially when you are working as a team.